- Apply to School of Pharmacy via PharmCAS beginning in mid-July. Deadline for submission of PharmCAS application was September 5, 2017.

 Applicants deemed eligible by the Committee on Admissions will be scheduled for a personal interview.

-Within two weeks after the interview, a candidate will receive a letter designating his/her assignment to one of three possible categories:
+Within two weeks after the interview, a candidate will receive an e-mail designating his/her assignment to one of three possible categories:

-- Provisional Admission - The applicant will be admitted into the class provided that any and all outstanding prerequisite coursework is completed satisfactorily by the conclusion of the spring semester.
+- Provisional Admission - The applicant will be admitted into the class provided that any and all outstanding prerequisite coursework is completed satisfactorily by August before fall semester coursework begins.
 Also, the applicant must remain free of any violations of the Code of Conduct of the School of Pharmacy and West Virginia University or any law that would prevent his/her licensure as an intern.
 Applicants offered admission must send a non-refundable tuition deposit to hold their place in the class.

 - Deferred - A final decision will not be made on the applicant until all interviews are completed or all spring grades have been received.